 How to Apply Liquid Makeup Foundation to Look Natural

-There are three basic ways to apply foundation – with fingers, a makeup sponge, and a foundation brush.
-Each one has its strengths: using fingers is convenient, and using a sponge means the lightness or heaviness of the makeup is highly controllable because it can be wiped or smudged on or off easily, but my own favourite is a good, soft foundation brush because it gives a flawless finish with minimal blending and fuss, and leaves absolutely no streaks or demarcation lines at all.
+There are three basic ways to apply foundation—with fingers, a makeup sponge, and a foundation brush.
+Each one has its strengths: using fingers is convenient, and using a sponge means the lightness or heaviness of the makeup is highly controllable because it can be wiped or smudged on or off easily, but my own favourite is a good, soft foundation brush.
+It gives a flawless finish with minimal blending and fuss, and leaves absolutely no streaks or demarcation lines at all.

-I didn’t have a foundation brush for a long time, and honestly, I never gave it much thought until I went for a makeover where the assistant showed me how to use one, and I loved the result.
+I didn’t have a foundation brush for a long time.
+And, honestly, I never gave it much thought.
+That is, until I went for a makeover where the assistant showed me how to use one, and I loved the result.
 I have very pale skin that is far from even, so before I put my makeup on in a morning I am rockin’ that blotchy look!
 But using my foundation brush and a good liquid foundation, even I get a nice and even skin tone.

 Foundation Application Methods Comparison